r4mercur/solr-automation-python-example/README.md

 You can adjust the schema to your needs.

 What you would do is add or remove fields from the schema.
-This is done via the json file `fields.json` and at wards executed by the `schema.py` script again.
+This is done via the json file `fields.json` and after wards executed by the `schema.py` script again.